NickBurkard/bloq/README.md

 Convert text into Discord emojis (when possible).

-Automatically copies the result to your clipboard.
+On clicking the button, the converted text will be copied to your clipboard.
+The input box will also be cleared.